Hello Goose and Gander Farm Share Members!

 How do I receive my share?

-Your first share will be delivered in mid-June, 2017.
+Your first share will be delivered in June, 2019.

 Shares are available for pick-up in the late afternoon each Tuesday for the duration of our CSA season, 22 weeks total.
-The final share will be delivered in mid-November, 2017.
+The final share will be delivered in November 2019.

 Goose and Gander Farm's CSA is a pick-up service.
 When you sign up, you will be asked which neighborhood you'd like to be included in.
 Your share will be available at the same time, at the same spot each week through the season.
 We will email you a few weeks before the first delivery with details, including an address, parking, and where to find your add-ons.